Welcome to Spain!

 Private room options are available upon request subject to hotel availability (for an extra charge).

-When selecting a travel insurance policy please bear in mind that all travelers must have medical coverage and that we require a minimum coverage of $200,000 USD for repatriation and emergency rescue.
-We strongly recommend that the policy also covers personal liability, cancellation, curtailment and loss of luggage and personal effects.
-Please ensure that all the activities you plan on participating in are covered by your travel insurance.
+We strongly suggest that the policy also covers personal liability, cancellation, curtailment and loss of luggage and personal effects.
+Please ensure that all of the activities you plan on participating in are covered by your travel insurance.

-Give us at least 30 days notice and you can switch your trip for free, or we'll hold your Experience Credits for future use.
+Give us at least 60 days notice and you can switch your trip for free, or we'll hold your Experience Credits for future use.

-If you have an emergency cancellation that is less than 30 days before your trip, please refer to your travel insurance company as they may cover you for some expenses.
-We are not able to transfer trips or hold experience credits within 30 days of the trip because we have already secured reservations on your behalf.
+If you have an emergency cancellation that is less than 60 days before your trip, please refer to your travel insurance company as they may cover you for some expenses.
+We are not able to transfer trips or hold experience credits within 60 days of the trip because we have already secured reservations on your behalf.

 All Under30Experiences trips are accompanied by experienced Trip Leaders.